Jungle Flyfishing Gear Guide

 • 4-5 inches.
 Usually black or white based colors

-• Several Grasshoppers with strong hooks if you want to fish for Matrinxa/Yatorana, Silver Dorado, or potentially Pacu.
+• Several Grasshoppers with strong hooks if you want to fish for Matrinxa/Yatorana, Silver Dorado, or potentially Pacu or Golden Dorado.
 Make sure the hooks are extra strong!

 CLOTHING/ETC